• Free shipping on all orders

 Chicken By-Products: The Basics

 According to the American Association of Feed Control Officials (AAFCO), chicken by-products are whole, clean parts of the bird removed while it is processed for people to eat.
 It does not indicate that the parts are not suitable for human consumption but that this was not the product’s intended use.
 For example, chicken livers can be consumed by humans or they can be designated for pet food where they are called by-products.
-By-products are ingredients that are produced parallel to another, such as chicken breast meat.
+By-products are ingredients that are produced parallel to one another, such as chicken breast meat.

 In America, humans generally prefer eating muscle meat, and internal organs like the liver, heart, and gizzard are included in by-products.
 Chicken feet and heads are also defined as by-products.